 The City's investment policy, adopted by the City Council, essentially mirrors the requirements of the Oregon Revised Statutes.
-Currently, the City's investment portfolio consists of investments in the LGIP.
+Currently, the City's investment portfolio consists of investments in the LGIP, interest-bearing money market accounts and a certificate of deposit.